dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-07-23-the-world-is-waking-up-to-bitcoin.markdown

 Just in case you missed the important bit:

-> "If a cryptocurrency system were to become prevalent throughout the globe,
+> If a cryptocurrency system were to become prevalent throughout the globe,
 > would that diminish or remove the need for a reserve currency in the
 > traditional sense?"
 "Things like that are possible.
 But we really haven't seen
 > them.
 We haven't seen widespread adoption.
 I mean, Bitcoin is a good example.